 BYJU’S, Unacademy, Cuemath and Toppr are some of the very few growth-stage companies which have gone on to raise Series B funding.
 The investors in the space are primarily Sequoia India, SAIF partners and CapitalG to name a few.

-Mainstream learning through schooling continues to the primary mode for learning so ed-tech companies are looking to add value as a supplementary product to what students already learn at school.
-“We believe that teachers are important and we are, in a way, replacing teachers,’ says BYJU’S, which became a unicorn in March 2018 (India’s first ed-tech company to become one).
+Mainstream learning through schooling continues to the primary mode for learning.
+Ed-tech companies are looking to add value as a supplementary product to what students already learn at school.
+“We believe that teachers are important and we are in no way replacing teachers.’ says BYJU’S spokesperson, which became a unicorn in March 2018 (India’s first ed-tech company to become one).

 The classic debate: B2B vs B2C